 Reasons for consideration:

 Imperial Russian Newspapers offers a rich collection of resources spanning the entirety of the Russian Empire (1700s to 1917).
-The proposed content includes core titles from Moscow and St. Petersburg complemented by regional newspapers across the vast Russian Empire.
-The proposed list for consideration includes:
+The collection content includes core titles from Moscow and St. Petersburg complemented by regional newspapers across the vast Russian Empire.
+The approved title list includes:

 - Two of the oldest and most well-known titles—Sankt-Peterburgskie vedomosti and Moskovksie vedomosti—spanning the entire Imperial period, digitally assembled in complete runs.

 - A selection of regional “gubernskie vedomosti” titles from Moscow and significant provincial cities, spanning 1838 to 1917

 - A selection of private newspapers emerging after the Crimean War in 1855, a number of which grew to be quite successful and influential.

 The list, based on holdings of Stanford University and CRL’s centrally-held collection along with digital page images contained in scattered runs throughout various regional libraries in Russia, represents a plan for broad geographic and chronological coverage of this important time period.
 East View also proposes to include two digital collections of pertinent reference books: an in-depth bibliographic record of all known newspapers published in Imperial Russia (over 10 key bibliographies); and a unique collection of dozens of contemporaneous (mostly 19th century) reference works offering detailed subject bibliographies of the articles appearing in the specific newspapers which will comprise the IRN collection.